tristanbouchet/IBIS-Compton-mode-polarization/README.md

 The last step will build the polarigram and compute the associated Polarization Angle (PA) and Fraction (PF).
 This can be done for different energy bands and displayed on a plot.

-NB: Some results might vary from reference papers since IBIS calibration files have been updated (especially after 2020).
+NB: Some results may vary from reference papers since IBIS calibration files have been updated (especially after year 2020).